 - Thoroughly drain and rinse the chickpeas and add them to a saucepan along with the bicarbonate of soda.
 Cover with hot water straight from a kettle so that the water is 2 inches deeper than the chickpeas.
 Cover the pan with a lid, bring the water to the boil then reduce the heat and simmer for 30 minutes.

 - Transfer 5 tbsp of water to a small glass and place it in the freezer while you carry out the next steps.

-- Drain the chickpeas and add them to a large bowl.
+- Drain the chickpeas and transfer them to a large bowl.
 Cover with water until the chickpeas are submerged (note: do not use the water you placed in the freezer), then rub the chickpeas with your hands to remove the skins and sieve out as many as possible.

-- Add the skinned chickpeas to a food processor along with the tahini, juice of the lemons, cumin powder, za’atar, paprika and a generous pinch of salt.
+- Drain the skinned chickpeas and add them to a food processor along with the tahini, juice of the lemons, cumin powder, za’atar, paprika and a generous pinch of salt.
 Peel the garlic cloves and add them to the food processor.
 Process the ingredients until mostly broken down.
 Then slowly pour in all of the olive oil then some of the ice cold water from the freezer.
 Process for 4-5 minutes until the hummus is super smooth.
-Keep adding water to reach the perfect smooth consistency (it might only require 1-2 tbsp of water until it’s perfectly creamy).
+Keep adding water to reach the perfect smooth consistency (it might only require 2-3 tbsp of water until it's perfectly creamy).